-This could be a lack of commitment or a lack of time.
+This could be due to a lack of commitment or a lack of time, but either way, it’s a sign.
 Yes, board papers can be long and overly detailed, but unless you have prepared properly, you’re likely going to waste everyone’s time.
 You might have had a good point to raise but weren’t sure if it was in the papers, so failed to ask.
 It could have changed everything but you had to that director!

-If you don’t enjoy going to work isn’t it time to go elsewhere, or at least ask yourself why?
+If you don’t enjoy going to work isn’t it time to go elsewhere, or at least ask yourself why you’re not enjoying it?
 Is it something you can take responsibility for and change?
 If not, I recommend finding a board where you cannot wait for your next interaction.

-This could take a variety of forms.
-For example, you disagree with the direction or decisions of the organisations.
-Perhaps you don’t trust the chair or it’s for other deeply personal or ethical reasons.
+This dislike could take a variety of forms.
+For example, you may disagree with the direction or decisions of the organisations.
+Perhaps you don’t trust the chair, or perhaps there are other deeply personal issues, or even ethical reasons.

 It’s not easy to step down from a board role.
 You often need to check your ego at the door and think of the bigger picture.
 If you are good director you do that naturally but if it’s a paid role it can make the decision harder.

 If it’s time go to, what do you do?